Parent/carer and staff surveys: governors' and trustees' role

 • The local authority (LA) in community schools, voluntary controlled schools, community special schools, and maintained nursery schools

-As employers, it's important that you know what employees are saying and think about:
+As employers, it's important that you know what employees are saying and what they think about:

 • Overall wellbeing